How to Use a Visual Schedule at Home with Preschoolers

 How to create your Home Visual Timetable

-Start off by sitting down with your child and talk about what you do in the day over the summer and how you’re going to create a story with pictures showing the days.
+Start off by sitting down with your child and talk about what you do in the day and how you’re going to create a story with pictures showing the days.
 Work together to form a list of activities that you do daily and weekly that you could put into a visual timetable.
 Here’s our list:

 - Get out of bed